History Wild Carrot Today Nutrition Cultivation Recipes Trivia Links Home Contact

 Introduction - The prehistoric discovery that certain plants cause harm and others have curative powers is the origin of the healing professions and its practitioners (priest, physician, and apothecary), as well as professions devoted to plants (botany and horticulture).
 The description of plants and their properties and virtues (termed herbals in the 16th century) became an invaluable resource for the physician and apothecary.
 The earliest medico-botanical treatises date to antiquity.

 A Sumerian tablet from about 2100 BCE (before current era) contains a dozen prescriptions and proscribes plant sources.
 In China, the Pen T’Sao Ching, assumed to be authored by the legendary Emperor Shen Nung in “2700 BCE,” but probably written in the first century, contains about 100 herbal remedies.
 The Ebers Papyrus, a medical treatise from ancient Egypt dates to 1550 BCE but contains material from 5 to 20 centuries earlier.
 In Greece, the great botanical treatise Enquiry into Plants of Theophrastus, devotes book IX to the medicinal value of herbs.
-The herbal De Materia Medica by Pedanios Dioscorides of Anazarba, a Roman army physician, written in the year 65, the most famous ever written, was slavishly referred to, copied, and commented on for 1500 years.
+The herbal De Materia Medica by Pedanios Dioscorides of Anazarba, a Roman army physician, written in 65 A.D., the most famous ever written, was slavishly referred to, copied, and commented on for 1500 years.
 The great epoch of printed herbals appeared in the 16th century

 Many ancient societies have a body of traditional medicine, largely based on herbalism, that predates the invention of writing.
 It is not surprising that, as they became literate, those cultures felt the urge to commit that knowledge to writing - in the form of herbals.
 Before the advent of printing, herbals were produced as manuscripts, which could be kept as scrolls or loose sheets, or bound into codices.
 The European Renaissance pharmacopoeia borrows heavily from ancient sources, particularly Galen, Dioscorides, Theophrastus and Pliny the Elder.
 See separate page showing illustrations from ancient manuscripts.